trothr/blog/Richard/2020/20200302-business-trip.md

 Back to the Future was showing.
 That's the movie we saw the night I asked her to marry me.

-Things like the movie don't depress me ... not directly, at least.
+Things like the movie don't depress me ... at least not directly.
 Maybe they add to the pile of emotions?
 I don't know.
+There's definitely a pile of emotions.
+Some people see progress, but I'm not so sure.

+Turns out it's a bit depressing *now* to write about it.

 2020-03-02 Monday